-Networking experts, expert centres and patient organisations is a necessary step to strengthening health care systems for rare diseases and Persons Living with a Rare Disease.
+Networking experts, clinics, expert centres and patient organisations is a necessary step to strengthening health care systems for rare diseases and Persons Living with a Rare Disease.

 The complex nature of rare diseases and their infrequency require an evolution in the model of care, from a multi-disciplinary approach to a “networked care” model, through which expertise can be accessed from across a national, regional and global network of experts to inform care locally.

-The CGN aims to harness advances in digital technologies to foster the development of an international network to drive peer-to-peer learning and the sharing of knowledge, resources and capacities to strengthen health systems for rare diseases.
+The GNRD aims to harness advances in digital technologies to foster the development of an international network to drive peer-to-peer learning and the sharing of knowledge, resources and capacities to strengthen health systems for rare diseases.

-The vision for the CGN is anchored in the UN Political Declaration on Universal Health Coverage (2019) which commits the UN and Member States to achieve Universal Health Coverage (UHC) by 2030, “to scale up the global effort to build a healthier world for all”, including those living with a rare disease.
+The vision for the GNRD is anchored in the UN Political Declaration on Universal Health Coverage (2019) which commits the UN and Member States to achieve Universal Health Coverage (UHC) by 2030, “to scale up the global effort to build a healthier world for all”, including those living with a rare disease.

 This commitment to UHC for rare diseases is reinforced by the UN Resolution on Addressing the Challenges of Persons Living with a Rare Disease and their Families (2021), which encourages the fostering of networks of care and recognises rare diseases as a global policy priority.